kevinolega/homepage/about.md

 ### Work Projects

+I work as a digital project manager, overseeing the creation and development of websites and digital marketing campaigns.
+My role includes optimizing email newsletters, social media, and video services to grow audiences, conducting SEO keyword research, and planning and creating content to enhance search engine rankings.

 I make my living helping entrepreneurs implement their business ideas by working as their Project Manager.

 I previously worked as an assistant and a ghostwriter.